 What We Do

-As a rearing facility, we rear 2 million upriver bright fall Chinook and 850,000 coho salmon annually.
+As a rearing facility, we rear 2 million upriver bright fall Chinook annually and up to 1.2 million coho salmon annually in partnership with the Yakama Nation.
 We mitigate for the loss of salmon associated with hydroelectric projects on the Columbia River and also fulfill tribal trust responsibilities.

 Coho (or silver) salmon are powerfully built and can jump falls that most salmon cannot negotiate.
 They have small black spots on their backs and the upper lobe of the tail fin.
 The gums at the base of the teeth are white.
 Although sea-run coho have silver sides, spawning males develop bright red sides and greenish backs.
 Spawning females are paler.
 The jaws of the spawning males often become grotesquely hooked.